Can drinking alcohol cause blood in urine? Learn more about the relationship between alcohol and blood in urine.

 Because alcohol impairs kidney and liver functioning, normal urine excretion can also be impaired.
 To boost urinary health and improve internal organ functioning, it may be best to lower alcohol intake.

 Reducing alcohol intake lowers the risk of kidney damage.
 Limiting alcohol intake can have many health benefits, including:

 - Improved kidney functioning

 - Decreased risk of alcohol-related conditions, like liver disease

 - Reduced risk of developing an alcohol addiction

 Finding blood in your urine can be frightening, but it may only be a temporary issue.
 If you experience this problem, schedule an appointment with your doctor to determine the cause.
 Have additional questions about alcohol or its effects on the body?
 Are you interested in different alcohol-related topics?
 The Recovery Village can help you better understand how alcohol use affects the body.

 If you need help reducing your alcohol intake, or if you need more information on alcohol rehab, contact one of The Recovery Village representatives today.
-Our representatives can answer your questions about alcohol abuse, talk with you about rehab and discuss which programs could meet your needs.
+Our representatives can answer your questions about alcohol abuse, talk with you about alcohol detox and rehab and discuss which programs could meet your needs.
 The telephone call is free and confidential, and you don’t have to commit to a program to learn more about treatment.